 Bacterial conjunctivitis: For the treatment of bacterial conjunctivitis caused by susceptible isolates of the following microorganisms: Centers for Disease Control and Prevention (CDC) coryneform group G (efficacy studied in fewer than 10 infections), Haemophilus influenzae, Staphylococcus aureus, Streptococcus mitis group, and Streptococcus pneumoniae.

 Hypersensitivity to azithromycin or any component of the formulation

-Bacterial conjunctivitis: Ophthalmic: Instill 1 drop into affected eye(s) twice daily (8-12 hours apart) for 2 days, then 1 drop into affected eye(s) once daily for 5 days
+Bacterial conjunctivitis: Ophthalmic: Instill 1 drop into affected eye(s) twice daily (8 to 12 hours apart) for 2 days, then 1 drop into affected eye(s) once daily for the next 5 days

 Refer to adult dosing.